mdb/mdb.github.io/source/blog/2012-07-29-setting-up-postgres-with-homebrew.html.markdown

 date: 2012/07/29
 tags: postgres, notes, mac osx
 thumbnail: computer_thumb.png
+teaser: My notes on getting postgres running on Mac OS via a homebrew installation.
 ---

 I ran into some challenges installing postgres via homebrew.
 I attempted to follow <a href="">these instruction</a>, as is advised by the postgres website but ran into further problems.
 The following steps outline how I was able to finally work around the problems.
 Note that I'm using Mac OSX 10.6.8.